-- (a) Parental leave shall be for up to thirty-five (35) weeks if the teacher has also taken a pregnancy leave, or up to thirty-seven (37) weeks if the teacher has not taken a pregnancy leave. - (b) The parental leave of an employee who takes a pregnancy leave must begin when the pregnancy leave ends unless the child has not yet come into the custody, care and control of a parent for the first time. - (c) Parental leave may begin no more than thirty-five (35) weeks after the child is born or comes into the custody, care and control of a parent for the first time. - (d) Where possible, the teacher must give the Board at least two (2) weeks written notice of the date the leave is to begin. - (e) A teacher who wishes to end parental leave sooner than expected may do so if the teacher gives the Board at least four (4) weeks written notice before the desired date of return. - (f) It is understood and agreed that the teacher will give the Board notice of intent to adopt as soon as possible recognizing that it may be necessary for the teacher to commence leave immediately when the child becomes available.
+- (a) Parental leave shall be for up to sixty-one (61) weeks if the teacher has also taken a pregnancy leave, or up to sixty-three (63) weeks if the teacher has not taken a pregnancy leave. - (b) The parental leave of an employee who takes a pregnancy leave must begin when the pregnancy leave ends unless the child has not yet come into the custody, care and control of a parent for the first time. - (c) Parental leave may begin no more than thirty-five (35) weeks after the child is born or comes into the custody, care and control of a parent for the first time.
+Teachers are encouraged to provide the Board as much notice as possible for staffing processes. - (d) Where possible, the teacher must give the Board at least two (2) weeks written notice of the date the leave is to begin. - (e) A teacher who wishes to end parental leave sooner than expected may do so if the teacher gives the Board at least four (4) weeks written notice before the desired date of return.

+(f) It is understood and agreed that the teacher will give the Board notice of intent to adopt as soon as possible recognizing that it may be necessary for the teacher to commence leave immediately when the child becomes available.